Blog: Believe it or not, this is

 This silicon wafer serves as a base for microelectronics built in and upon the wafer.
-The fractures or cracks can be seen in the upper right of the image.
+The fractures or cracks can be seen in the left of the image.

 During manufacture, silicon wafer preparation and handling can result in damage in the form of micro-cracks at the edges of the wafers.

 While the damage may initially be harmless, under some conditions, such as increased temperatures, the micro-crack may later increase dramatically, finally cutting the wafer into pieces, resulting in failure of the circuit, and causing the equipment to stop working.